LuuTung0102/TheWord/README.md

 - CCCD: 9 or 12 digits only
 - Phone: 10 digits format
 - Email: Basic email format
-- Address: 4-level selection required
+- Address: Province and Ward required, Village can be selected or manually entered

 **Smart Placeholder Checking**
 - Only validate fields in template